Child Support Division

-Q. Do I have to call the Regional Child Support Enforcement Unit, the SDU and the Clerk of Court to find out about my case or to be sure they have the new information I have provided, such as a name or address change?
+Q. Do I have to call the Regional Child Support Unit, the SDU, and the Clerk of Court to find out about my case or to be sure they have the new information I have provided, such as a name or address change?

-Regional Child Support Enforcement Unit (RCSEU): Provides services on cases that have been referred to the child support enforcement program by a public assistance program and on cases in which an application for services has been received.
+Regional Child Support Unit (RCSU): Provides services on cases that have been referred to the child support program by a public assistance program and on cases in which an application for services has been received.
 Services include: locating non-custodial parents, establishing paternity; establishing and entering support orders; and periodically reviewing and adjusting support orders.